ireaneus/LivingWaters/src/data/blog-posts/OlivetDiscourse.md

 ---
-title: The Olivet Discourse — Questions and Answers with Full Scripture
+title: The Olivet Discourse — Questions and Answers with Full Scripture Part 1
 slug: olivet-discourse
 publishDate: 25 Jun 2025
 description: A complete analysis of the four questions asked by the disciples in Matthew 24:3 (with Luke 21:7), and the order Jesus answers them, including full NASB 2020 scripture references and full cross-reference passages.
 label: note
 ---